Program of Study

 Demonstrated competence in the content and research methods of at least one cognate discipline.

 Demonstrate reading proficiency in one foreign language, or in quantitative methods, or in multimedia methods in historical research and publishing.

 An exam in a major thematic concentration with one or more geographic specializations, in a minor thematic concentration, and in a cognate discipline.

 Learning objectives that UAlbany students are expected to attain through their course of study within their academic program.

-- Identify and interpret significant and innovative works of historical scholarship in at least two geographic or thematic areas of concentration.
+- Identify and interpret significant and innovative works of historical scholarship in at least one geographic or thematic area of concentration

 - Engage in primary source research wherein s/he identifies and interprets original evidence, develops original arguments, and demonstrates competence in critical analysis.

 - Demonstrate in written work the ability to use original source materials and secondary works of scholarship in a manner consistent with the historical profession